Your Greatest Success Awaits You in 2014: Six Steps to Make Sure you Find It

 Don’t take anything personally

-This one time, Etsy suspended my shop.
+This one time, Etsy suspended my shop (This site/resource is no longer available).
 While you read an honest account of what happened, I edited that article very carefully.
 I initially took the whole ordeal quite personally, and the original drafts of that post were full of emotion.

 The article got a lot of attention, and it became very personal for me again when I’d hear news of sellers actively breaking rules and getting away with it.
 Each time, I fumed for a solid day about the hypocrisy, and then I consciously decided to detach from the drama.
 Drama doesn’t make the bracelets or write the articles.